 What to do if something goes wrong

 Follow these instructions if something went wrong with the sample installation process or you’re updating to a new version of the samples.

 Go to the folder that contains the configuration files for the sample library and delete the link file.
 Then reopen the sample library and you will again be prompted to install the samples.

 The link file was created when you installed the software.
 The location of the file varies between operating systems:

-You’ll need to hold down the ALT key while opening the Go menu in order to be able to access the Library folder.
+You’ll need to hold down the ALT or Option key while opening the Go menu in order to be able to access the Library folder.

 Moving the samples to a new location